jimin9703/jimin9703/README.md

 ![profile-view](https://komarev.com/ghpvc/?username=jimin9703)
 <br>
 <p>
+  Hello!
 I'm Jimin.
 I have a Bachelors' Degree in Artificial Intelligence. 🎓 .
 I'm a passionate learner who's always willing to learn and work across technologies.
 I love to explore new technologies and try to solve algorithm problems 🚀.
 Apart from that I also love swimming🏊‍♂️ and play games🎮.
 I'm currently into Full stack AI Development 🤖 and working on python 🐍.
 </p>

 ### <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="40">Talking about Personal Stuffs: